katyo/extern_executor/extern_executor/README.md

-/*!
 # External executor for async Rust

-This project aims to provide simple executor which helps to run asynchronous Rust code using external event loops.
+This project aims to provide simple executor which helps to delegate running asynchronous Rust code to external event loops.
+As example, it may be useful in case when you develop dynamic linked libraries which have async code in Rust and want to run it in different execution environments.

 ## Usage